We are excited about partnering with you for your research needs. This page includes some of the basic resources you'll need to start the process.

 - Quantitative research activities include but are not limited to controlled experiments, collecting survey and questionnaire data, and product testing

 The Research Review Board (RRB) acts on behalf of the Superintendent to review primary research proposed by internal, external, and board contracted researchers.
 The RRB is comprised of members from Manor ISD who are meant to provide researchers with a clear understanding of the types of research encouraged within Manor ISD and procedures for submitting a research proposal for review.
-After reviewing the guidelines, please submit an email of the RRB Application Form, RRB Modification Form, and Continuing Review Application Form, as appropriate.
+After reviewing the guidelines, please complete the General Research Request Application Form.

 There is no right to access Manor ISD students, staff, school facilities or data for research purposes.
 Access may be granted when determined to be in the best interests of the district.
 If access is granted, a researcher may only access schools, students, staff, school facilities and data relevant to the research as approved by the RRB.

-The RRB meets every six weeks to evaluate proposals to conduct research.
+The RRB meets six times a year to evaluate proposals to conduct research.
 Decisions resulting from the research review process will be emailed to the requestor, as well as to appropriate MISD staff.
-Decision letters are typically sent within two-four weeks of the first Monday after receipt.
+Decision letters are typically sent within three-five weeks of the first Monday after receipt.
 External researchers may not begin any research activities or obtain data for research purposes without first following the procedures outlined and securing the necessary approvals.

 Principles/Criteria for Review